 Kuhl has made a name for themselves in the hiking apparel space with their distinctive utilitarian styling, which isn’t for everyone but does add a nice technical slant.
 Another Kuhl hallmark is their excellent build quality, which is readily apparent in the Renegade Short: The closure system includes a sturdy metal snap and oversized fly zipper, the length is practical with coverage down to the knee, and the fabric is stretchy yet tough with a noticeably high-end feel (it’s reminiscent of Patagonia’s Quandary below but a little thicker and tougher).
 And those who prioritize generous storage will be very pleased by the eight-pocket layout, including two hand pockets, two rear pockets, and two zippered side pockets that don’t get in the way like traditional cargo designs.
 Rounding out the build are drop-in-style pockets at the back/side of the leg, which don’t work well for valuables due to the lack of zippers but are great for items like snacks that you’ll want quick access to.

 The Kuhl Renegade is decently streamlined considering the number of pockets, but there’s no denying that it’s bulkier and busier than many other options here.
 Some won’t mind this trade-off for the bump in storage, but we personally like a little more simplicity in our hiking shorts, especially on long day hikes and other mileage-heavy objectives.
 And at this price point, we prefer the stretchier and softer fabric that you get with OR’s Ferrosi above.
 But both are well-made and capable hiking designs, and the Renegade’s smart mix of durability and storage makes it very popular year after year.
+On the flip side, if you think you might want even more storage, the Renegade also comes in a Cargo version.

-See the Men's Kuhl Renegade Short
+See the Kuhl Renegade Short

 Best Quick-Drying Hiking Shorts